samsquire/dream-programming-language/README.md

 I am also just enjoying learning what kind of things I want to be easier.

 I think most of these languages suffer from what I call ["You're holding it wrong" problem]().
 There's something simple we, we want to accomplish or represent but these languages make it difficult.
-This can be caused by a mixture of language feature interactions or the lacking of expressivity.**I am looking for an elusive readable transformable, scalable, understandable architecture.** For example, in C# creating an async web server is not beautiful.
+This can be caused by a mixture of language feature interactions or the lacking of expressivity.**I am looking for an elusive readable transformable, scalable, understandable architecture.** For example, in C# creating an async proxy server is not beautiful.

 I am a hobbyist in software design, architecture and implementation.
 So I want to solve some of the problems that Erlang, Rust, Go, Java haven't really done to my level of desire. **I'm looking for a certain kind of elegance.**